 And just for the record, a license to buy and sell eggs is obtainable for a small fee.
 But as I understand it, that license is offered to encourage locals to deliver the eggs to fishery or wildlife departments or licensed hatcheries.
 You can read more about that HERE.

-I recently had the opportunity to finally meet Pak Su Cherating in person, after having a casual Facebook friendship for two years.
+I recently had the opportunity to finally meet Pak Su Cherating in person, after having a Facebook friendship for several years.
 He is considered the godfather of turtle conservation efforts in Malaysia and the go-to guy for turtle conservation information.
 It was also my first time to visit a turtle egg hatchery and understand more about their importance.

 Pak Su has been a local front runner for turtle conservation for the past four years.
 His hatchery’s location has been ideal as Cherating Beach has not had too much beachfront development, yet.
 Since turtles are known to return to the beach from where they were born, Pak Su sees his fare share literally show up at the hatchery’s doorstep.
 This predictable turtle behavior makes it easier for turtle conservation teams in Malaysia to find and relocate the turtle nests to higher, more stable grounds, and monitor as well as protect the eggs from predators (including man).